Access to education

 Integration courses

-Adult beneficiaries of international protection benefit from intensive and free of charge Romanian language courses, organized by the specialized structures of the Ministry of National Education, in collaboration with IGI.
-Enrolment is made throughout the calendar year, and the attendance of the course may continue throughout the following school year.[9]
-IGI-DAI, in collaboration with NGOs provides the necessary spaces for organizing the courses.[10]
-The Ministry of Education appoints a qualified person to teach the Romanian language course for adults and minors and it also ensures adequate training for these teachers.[11]
-The Ministry of Education establishes the organisation, duration and schedule of these courses.[12]At the end of the preparatory course, a commission issues a certificate that demonstrates the level of knowledge of the Romanian language.[13]
+Adult beneficiaries of international protection benefit from intensive and free of charge Romanian language courses, organised by the specialised structures of the Ministry of National Education, in collaboration with IGI.
+Enrolment is made throughout the calendar year, and the attendance of the course may continue throughout the following school year.[13]
+IGI-DAI, in collaboration with NGOs provides the necessary spaces for organising the courses.[14]
+The Ministry of Education appoints a qualified person to teach the Romanian language course for adults and minors and it also ensures adequate training for these teachers.[15]
+The Ministry of Education establishes the organisation, duration and schedule of these courses.[16]At the end of the preparatory course, a commission issues a certificate that demonstrates the level of knowledge of the Romanian language.[17]

 For unaccompanied minors who are beneficiaries of international protection, IGI-DAI collaborates with DGASPC and NGO representatives.
 They establish the integration plan for the children and implement the activities included in the plan.[18]